-The School's policies and procedures for the management of student behaviour are aligned the CSO Student Wellbeing and Pastoral Care Policy and to the Suspension, Exclusion and Expulsion Procedure.
+The School's policies and procedures for the management of student behaviour are aligned with the Catholic School's Student Wellbeing and Pastoral Care Policy and to the Schools Behaviour Management Policy.
 The dignity and responsibility of each person is promoted at all times along with positive student behaviours whilst ensuring respect for the rights of all students and staff.
 Corporal punishment is expressly prohibited in this School.
 The School does not sanction administration of corporal punishment by School persons and non-School persons, including parents, to enforce discipline in the School.
 Further information about this and other related policies may be obtained from the School's website.